Chao-Xi/jxazurebook/docs/az104/12backup_dr.md

 1. Use Azure Site Recovery with our on-premises solutions, but the components that go into Azure Site Recovery solutions start, with the first physical location in a resource group in East Us that has a virtual network and virtual machines.
 2. These virtual machines use managed disks that are inside of a storage account.
-3. Have a disaster recovery solution that will failover to a target resource group inside of the same geography in East US 2.
+3. **Have a disaster recovery solution that will failover to a target resource group inside of the same geography in East US 2.**
-4. Cached data is getting stored inside of a storage account, and then we then replicate this data to the target location where we then have the ability to failover and provide replication of this data into a target region, providing us that disaster recover solution.
+4. **Cached data is getting stored inside of a storage account**, and then we then **replicate this data to the target location where we then have the ability to failover and provide replication of this data into a target region, providing us that disaster recover solution**.

 ![Alt Image Text](../images/az104_12_21.png "Body image")